jona-sassenhagen/statfail/vs.md

 Consequently, in the Fischerian framework, no other information can ever be derived from a *p* value but that either the data is unlikely to have come from a distribution described by the null, or that we are unable to speak with confidence about this distribution.
 It does not give us any confidence regarding any other possible hypotheses, such as the hypotheses that the population parameter is *almost* zero.

-Regarding the NP framework, from which we have our “p<.05” significance filter, it does provide the possibility of accepting either of the two hypotheses (one aspect where it is fundamentally incompatible with the Fischerian tradition).
+Regarding the NP framework, from which we have our “*p*<.05” significance filter, it does provide the possibility of accepting either of the two hypotheses (one aspect where it is fundamentally incompatible with the Fischerian tradition).
 However, alpha and beta, the way they are almost always chosen, are set up just the wrong way to test for equivalence for situations where not detecting non-equivalence would be problematic.
 The error rate of rejecting H~0~ when it is true, of detecting non-equivalence, is deliberately chosen to be low (at 1/20).
-For a sample, we do not accept the hypothesis of non-equivalence if the likelihood of the current data under the null is 1/10, or 1/5.
+For a sample, we do not accept the hypothesis of non-equivalence if the probability of the current data under the null is 1/10, or 1/5.
 This might make sense in a scenario of quality control, where long-run error rates need to be controlled, but makes little sense when trying to check for e.g. the possibility of presenting in one experiment stimuli that are non-equivalent in some problematic aspect; yet, here, too a conservative alpha level is chosen.
 This means that even if the observed difference between two stimulus lists would have been a data set we would obtain only 1 out of 8 times when sampling from equivalent populations, the test would still not provide evidence against equivalence at the .05 level.